twinone/logsolve/README.md

 Obviously this is a very simple way of solving a game, and has some restrictions, discarding games that:
-* Require very fast inputs are discarded
+* Require very fast inputs
-* Use more than a single finger for input, or use accelerometers, etc.
+* Use more than a single finger or the accelerometer as inputs, etc.